BarryDigby/epigenetics/README.md

 ##### Calculating Overlaps

-miRNA promoter regions were calculated in accordance to common literature, spanning 2kb from the miRNA transcription start site ([`scripts/3.miR_TSS.Rmd`](scripts/3.miR_TSS.Rmd)).
+miRNA promoter regions were calculated in accordance to common literature, spanning 2kb from the miRNA transcription start site ([`scripts/3.miR_TSS.Rmd`](scripts/3.miR_TSS.Rmd)). **It is importsnt to note that the TSS marks the beginning of the precursor-miRNA transcript, not the final mature miRNA**.

 Prior to overlapping miRNA promoter regions with differentially expressed CpG sites using bedtools, the order of negative strand miRNAs was corrected: